Boston Scientific shares fall on £3.3bn BTG deal

 Boston Scientific shares fell the most in more than three years on Tuesday, after the medical device company said it would buy BTG for £3.3 billion (€3.7 billion).

-Boston Scientific employs over three thousand people in Galway, Cork and Clonmel.
+Boston Scientific employs more than 3,000 people in Galway, Cork and Clonmel.

 While the deal will give Boston Scientific new products for the treatment of cancer and other disorders, it will add to the US company’s debt.
 It also likely takes the company out of consideration as a takeover target itself, said Jefferies health-care strategist Jared Holz, who called it a “strange” move by the company.